The field guide

 Collaborative writing

-Collaborative writing is the process of producing a text by sharing multiple individuals creativity.
-Treefingers tries to gamify this experience in a way similar to the "choose your own adventure" books that were popular in the 80s.
-That kind of books had the problem of proposing a unidirectional communication, where the reader could not take any action a part from the ones available at the end of each chapter.
-And all of those actions would take to some dead end eventually.
-Treefingers tries to remove this limitation by giving each reader the title of author, and each author the title of reader.
-"Author" is in this case just the person planting the seed, but the tree, the forest, and the growing process will be on community hands.
+Collaborative writing is the craft of producing a text by weaving together the creativity of many people.
+Treefingers gamifies that experience in the spirit of the "choose your own adventure" books popular in the 80s.
+Those books, though, only ever spoke in one direction: the reader could take no action beyond the choices printed at the end of each chapter, and every path eventually hit a dead end.
+Treefingers removes that limit by giving each reader the title of author, and each author the title of reader.
+The "author" here is simply the one who plants the seed — the tree, the forest, and the growing itself are in the community's hands.

 Feedback